openlab-red/openshift-quickstart/docs/tutorials/simple/index.md

 1. Navigate to the Tutorial Directory
     ```bash
-    # Change to the tutorials/simple directory
     cd openshift-quickstart/tutorials/simple
     ```

 2. Or open a New Terminal
   ![Terminal](../../assets/images/tutorials/simple/terminal.png)

-3. Build the Container Image
+3. Build an image tagged as 'simple:latest' from the Dockerfile in current directory
     ```bash
-    # Build an image tagged as 'simple:latest' from the Dockerfile in current directory
     podman build -t simple:latest .
     ```

-2. Run the Container
+2. Run the container in detached mode
     ```bash
-    # Run the container in detached mode
     podman run -d simple:latest
     ```

-3. View Running Containers
+3. List all running containers
     ```bash
-    # List all running containers
     podman ps -a
     ```

-4. Interactive Shell Access
+4. Start a new container with an interactive bash shell
     ```bash
-    # Start a new container with an interactive bash shell
     podman run -it --entrypoint /bin/bash simple:latest
     ```